cataclysmnik/iss-locator/README.md

 ### Dependencies

-Make sure you have python and pip installed.
+- Make sure you have python and pip installed.
+- Create a [GeoNames](https://geonames.org) account and allow access for geocoding.

 ### Installing